Rocanrola/zetam/README.md

          - **header**
              - controller.js - (server-side logic, create model for the template)
              - i18n.js - (has i18n texts)
-             - template.html - (default template file, it redener model from the controller and i18n)
+             - template.html - (default template file, it render model that comes from the controller and i18n)
              - styles.less - (has css for the component)
              - view.js - (browserify module, clientside logic)
      - **pages**
          - **index** (home page)
              - controller.js - (server side logic and model setup)
              - i18n.js - (has i18n texts)
-             - template.html - (render model and i18n, call components)
+             - template.html - (default template file, it render model that comes from the controller and i18n)
              - bundle.less - (has css for the page and call all the components less stylesheets)
              - view.js - (has the page client-side logic and call all the view.js files from components an initialize these)
      - **public** (statics folder)